GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 * Access to technical support

 The Electra Blockchain and the ECA coin are a product of the combined skills and abilities of an ever-growing community of coders, developers, business professionals, and other contributors.
 ECA is built on a fully functional and feature rich blockchain with a stable and solid foundation.
 This foundation provides the reliable platform needed for our talented community of developers to innovate, invent, and build upon.
 Blockchain technology evolves on a daily basis.
-As this technology improves, ECA’s foundation will expand and grow in tandem with the latest innovations.
+As this technology improves, ECA's foundation will expand and grow in tandem with the latest innovations.

 Digital currency was created to bring change to the financial world through the decentralization and disintermediation of the global financial ecosystem.
 Progress towards this goal has thus far been inhibited by insufficient technical tools that alone are simply not enough to affect mass adoption of blockchain technology.
 Recent technological developments are only now beginning to unlock new possibilities, resulting in paradigm shifts within the cryptocurrency ecosystem regarding the scalability, accessibility, speed, and cost of blockchain applications.